bluenote-1577/fairy/README.md

 After metagenomic assembly, optimal workflows require aligning reads for **all metagenomic read samples** against contigs to obtain coverages before using a binner like [metabat2](https://bitbucket.org/berkeleylab/metabat).
 Unfortunately, all-to-all alignment of samples to assemblies is very slow.

 **Fairy** resolves this bottleneck by using a fast k-mer alignment-free method to obtain coverage instead of aligning reads.
 Fairy's coverages are correlated with aligners (but still approximate).
+However, **fairy is 10-1000x faster than BWA for all-to-all coverage calculation**.

+### Results

+#### Short-reads
 Preliminary binning results show that using fairy instead of [BWA](https://github.com/lh3/bwa) for *multi-sample* binning recovers a similar amount of high-quality bins.
-However, **sylph is 10-1000x faster than BWA for all-to-all coverage calculation**.
 For single-sample binning, fairy may be slightly worse than BWA, but is still usable.

+#### Long-reads
+**Non-HiFi:** For simplex nanopore reads and not-strain-resolved assemblies, fairy seems to be comparable with minimap2.

+**HiFi (strain-resolved assemblies)**: Fairy is worse than minimap2 fo strain-resolved assemblies when using >99.9% identity reads.
+I do not recommend using fairy.

 ##  Install (current version v0.5.1)